The Boys (franchise): Vought International web series

-Seven on 7 (2021–2022)
+Seven on 7

-Following the delay of the third season of The Boys due to the COVID-19 pandemic, Prime Video began releasing video segments in the form of in-universe news reports from the Vought News Network channel on YouTube, of the in-universe series VNN: Seven on 7 with Cameron Coleman.
-Each of the seven segments contains seven stories that tease events in upcoming episodes and introduce new cast members, and acts as a bridge between Season 2 and 3.
-Matthew Edison, who plays news anchor Cameron Coleman, also later appeared in the third season of The Boys.
+During the break between seasons two and three of The Boys, following the delay of the third season due to the COVID-19 pandemic, Prime Video began releasing video segments on the Vought International YouTube channel in the form of news reports from the fictional Vought News Network (VNN) of the in-universe series Vought News Network: Seven on 7 with Cameron Coleman, with the first releasing on July 7, 2021.
+Each of the initial seven segments contains seven stories that tease events in upcoming episodes and introduce new cast members, and they collectively act as a bridge between seasons two and three of The Boys.
+Two additional videos were released: one during the third season of The Boys, and the final video immediately prior to the premiere of the first season of Gen V, on September 28, 2022.
+Matthew Edison, who plays news anchor Cameron Coleman, also went on to appear in the third and fourth seasons of The Boys as well as the first season of Gen V.